Kachua, West Bengal: Area overview

 According to land area calculations, the Kachua village is approximately 84.5 hectares large.
 Since Kachua falls under the block of Basirhat II as graded by Ministry of Jal Shakti in 2021, it does not have a water supply scheme.
 According to the same report, a number of water sources in the village are contaminated by arsenic, and should be analysed before use and crops with low water requirement can be grown in the area.

 Demographics

 According to the 2011 Census of India, Kachua Swarupnagar had a total population of 8,383, of which 4,300 were males and 4,083 were females.

 Civic administration

 When it comes to administration, Kachua village is administrated by a sarpanch who is elected representative of the village by the local elections.
-The sarpanch of Kachua is Farida Bibi.
-Kachua falls under the State Legislative Assembly of Basirhat Uttar Constituency headed by Rafikul Islam Mondal and under the Lok Sabha Constituency of Basirhat headed by TMC Member of Parliament Nusrat Jahan.
+The sarpanch of Kachua is Najmin Ferdausi.
+Kachua falls under the State Legislative Assembly of Basirhat Uttar Constituency headed by Md.
+Tauseffur Rahman and under the Lok Sabha Constituency of Basirhat headed by TMC Member of Parliament Nusrat Jahan.